How to Make a Requirements Traceability Matrix (RTM): Example and Template Included

 Used in software testing and product development, a requirements traceability matrix is an important tool to make sure you fulfill every user requirement.
 No project should be without one, which is why we’ll take you through a step-by-step guide to making your own requirements traceability matrix.

-Based on your goal, you’ll start to collect relevant artifacts that include at least the requirements, tests, test results and issues.
+Based on your goal, you’ll start to collect relevant artifacts that include at least the requirements, test cases, test results and issues.
 After you’ve collected the artifacts, you’ll want to get the most current requirements documents.
 Each requirement should have a unique ID number that doesn’t change, even if the requirement is reordered.
 Test cases also need to be defined and given a status.
 For example, they might be started, done or blocked.
 If the test fails, then whatever issues led to that failure should be detailed.

 3. Create Requirements Traceability Matrix